 Youve likely clicked on this feature because you are intrigued, confused, outraged or some flustered amalgam of all three at the shear audacity of a Dog Day Afternoon remake.
 For those of you who find yourselves in the third category, hold your pitchforks and torches at bay for the moment and allow me a few paragraphs to illustrate exactly what Im trying to accomplish with what I hope will become a regular fixture here at WhatCulture!.
 Dont let the headline fool you.
 This article is by no means a recommendation or demand that Dog Day Afternoon be remade, re-imagined, repackaged or whatever term Hollywood uses when it trots out unnecessary retreads year after year.
 This is a purely hypothetical exercise, meant to examine how the 2011 iteration of Hollywood would hand and develop a classic project if it were presented as new.
 To be even clearer, lets pretend that legendary Warner Bros. producer Martin Bergman accidentally lost Frank Piersons Academy Award-winning screenplay for the film between some couch cushions in 1975 and only stumbled upon it this past January.
 Im sure hed have his own ideas about whom he would pluck out of todays talent crop to cast the film.
 Here are mine:

-Al Pacino, Christina-Ricci, James-Franco, James-Marsden, Sam-Rockwell, Spike-Lee, Sidney-Lumet, Paul-Giamatti, Fantasy Casting, Richard Jenkins, Jeffrey Wright, Dog Day Afternoon, Martin Bergman, Frank Pierson, John Cazale, Charles Durning, Chris Sarandon and Allison Janey?
+We need more writers about Al Pacino, Christina-Ricci, James-Franco, James-Marsden, Sam-Rockwell, Spike-Lee, Sidney-Lumet, Paul-Giamatti, Fantasy Casting, Richard Jenkins, Jeffrey Wright, Dog Day Afternoon, Martin Bergman, Frank Pierson, John Cazale, Charles Durning, Chris Sarandon and Allison Janey!
 Get started below...